coding-for-reproducible-research/biocode_club/resources/proj_structure_course/proj_structure_1.md

 * Extracting exploratory data analysis into a clear, reproducible workflow after obtaining initial results.
 Key features of the templates include:
 * A project `README` which describes how the workflow should be run, the software requirements for running the workflow, and other details.
 (A full template for the `README` can be found in the next section)
-* A clear separation between datasets that provide the starting point for the workflow (‘raw’ data) and intermediary datasets that are derived during the workflow (‘derived’ data).
+* A clear separation between datasets that provide the starting point for the workflow (`raw` data) and intermediary datasets that are derived during the workflow (`derived` data).
 * Running the workflow as a series of scripts, each of which encapsulates a high-level logical step in the workflow.

 The third and last structure can be considered the ‘gold standard’ to aim for, but you can start with whatever level you feel is most accessible.
 You can also mix and match elements from different templates that are appropriate to your needs.